ba-st/Ansible/docs/Installation.md

 ## Using as dependency

-In order to include **Lepus** as part of your project, you should reference the package in your product baseline:
+In order to include **Ansible** as part of your project, you should reference the package in your product baseline:

 ```smalltalk
 setUpDependencies: spec